echiweshe/genai-agent-3d/MASTER_DOCUMENTATION.md

   - Advantages: Higher quality, more capabilities, no local resource usage
   - Disadvantages: API costs, requires internet, potential privacy concerns

-## SVG to 3D Workflow
+## SVG to Video Pipeline

-One of the key workflows in GenAI Agent 3D is the SVG to 3D pipeline, which enables the creation of sophisticated 3D visualizations from SVG diagrams.
+One of the key workflows in GenAI Agent 3D is the SVG to Video pipeline, which enables the creation of sophisticated 3D visualizations and videos from SVG diagrams generated using AI.

-### Workflow Steps
+### SVG to Video Workflow Steps

-1. **SVG Generation**: Create technical diagrams as SVG using AI
+1. **SVG Generation**: Create technical diagrams as SVG using AI (Claude, OpenAI, etc.)
-2. **Element Extraction**: Extract individual elements from the SVG
+2. **Element Extraction**: Extract individual elements from the SVG for 3D conversion
-3. **3D Conversion**: Convert 2D elements to 3D models
+3. **3D Conversion**: Convert 2D elements to 3D models using Blender integration
-4. **Animation Setup**: Set up animation sequences
+4. **Animation**: Apply animations to the 3D models
+5. **Rendering**: Render the animated 3D models to video
-5. **Integration**: Integrate with presentations or videos
+6. **Integration**: Integrate with presentations or training materials

+This workflow is now fully integrated into the web UI with a dedicated SVG to Video page that guides users through each step of the process.

 ### SVG Generation with Claude